 5. It’s FUN!

-Language learning can be fun, but it can also be boring.
+Learning a new language can be fun, but it can also be boring.
 It depends on how you tackle doing it.
 If you do it right (and not the traditional, boring way) you will see that it can actually be very fun and rewarding.

 I use to wake up in the morning everyday and instantly start learning and studying Japanese.
 It was so much fun to learn, but I had made it fun.
 If I had tried learning it the typical way, studying and memorizing, studying and memorizing, etc..
 I would have been burnt out and ridiculously bored very fast.